Darwin, Northern Territory: Early 20th century

+Darwin Chinatown which lay within the heart of Darwin was razed to the ground by the Japanese bombing and was never rebuilt.
+Northern Territory administrator Aubrey Abbott wanted to eliminate the Chinese community and forcibly seized their land as it was considered prime real estate.

-Darwin was further developed after the war, with sealed roads constructed connecting the region to Alice Springs to the south and Mount Isa to the south-east, and Manton Dam built in the south to provide the city with water.
+Darwin was further developed after the war, with sealed roads constructed connecting the region to Alice Springs to the south and Mount Isa to the southeast, and Manton Dam built in the south to provide the city with water.
 On Australia Day (26 January) 1959, Darwin was granted city status.

-1970–present day
+1970–present

-On 25 December 1974, Darwin was struck by Cyclone Tracy, which killed 71 people and destroyed over 70% of the city's buildings, including many old stone buildings such as the Palmerston Town Hall, which could not withstand the lateral forces generated by the strong winds.
-After the disaster, 30,000 people of the population of 46,000 were evacuated, in what turned out to be the biggest airlift in Australia's history.
-The town was subsequently rebuilt with newer materials and techniques during the late 1970s by the Darwin Reconstruction Commission, led by former Brisbane Lord mayor Clem Jones.
+On 25 December 1974, Darwin was struck by Cyclone Tracy, which killed 71 people and destroyed over 70% of the city's buildings, including many old stone buildings such as the Palmerston Town Hall, which could not withstand the lateral forces the winds generated.
+After the disaster, 30,000 of the population of 46,000 were evacuated in the biggest airlift in Australia's history.
+The town was rebuilt with newer materials and techniques during the late 1970s by the Darwin Reconstruction Commission, led by former Brisbane Lord mayor Clem Jones.
 A satellite city of Palmerston was built 20 km east of Darwin in the early 1980s.

-On 17 September 2003 the Adelaide–Darwin railway was completed, with the opening of the Alice Springs–Darwin standard gauge line.
+On 17 September 2003, the Adelaide–Darwin railway was completed, with the opening of the Alice Springs–Darwin standard gauge line.

 Aviation history

-Darwin has played host to many of aviation's early pioneers.
-On 10 December 1919 Captain Ross Smith and his crew landed in Darwin and won a £10,000 Prize from the Australian Government for completing the first flight from London to Australia in under thirty days.
-Smith and his Crew flew a Vickers Vimy, G-EAOU, and landed on an airstrip that has now become Ross Smith Avenue.
+Darwin hosted many of aviation's early pioneers.
+On 10 December 1919, Captain Ross Smith and his crew landed in Darwin and won a £10,000 prize from the Australian government for completing the first flight from London to Australia in under 30 days.
+Smith and his crew flew a Vickers Vimy, G-EAOU, and landed on an airstrip that has become Ross Smith Avenue.

 Other aviation pioneers include Amy Johnson, Amelia Earhart, Sir Charles Kingsford Smith and Bert Hinkler.
-The original QANTAS Empire Airways Ltd Hangar, a registered heritage site, was part of the original Darwin Civil Aerodrome in Parap and is now a museum and still bears scars from the bombing of Darwin during World War II.
+The original QANTAS Empire Airways Ltd Hangar, a registered heritage site, was part of the original Darwin Civil Aerodrome in Parap and is now a museum that still bears scars from the bombing of Darwin during World War II.

-Darwin was home to Australian and US pilots during the war, with airstrips built in and around Darwin.
+Darwin was home to Australian and U.S. pilots during the war, with airstrips built in and around Darwin.
 Today Darwin provides a staging ground for military exercises.

 Darwin was a compulsory stopover and checkpoint in the London-to-Melbourne Centenary Air Race in 1934.
 The official name of the race was the MacRobertson Air Race.
 Winners of the race were Tom Campbell Black and C. W. A. Scott.

 The following is an excerpt from Time magazine, 29 October 1934: